 Day before yesterday there were interesting discussions about Chavez and Lula, the two faces of the left in Latin America, discussing them were Mino Carta/Brazil, Cristina Marcano/Venezuela and Ugo Pipitone/Mexico.
 It reminded me of the time when Lula was still a union leader and I had met him in Cruzeiro do Sul in north-west of Brazil.

 I also liked the discussions about blogs, internet and censorship in China by Pierre Haski and the Chinese dissident student leader, Cai Chongguo.
-And the discussions by the European correspondents of newspapers living in Rome about Italy and italians.
+And the discussions by the European correspondents of newspapers living in Rome about Italy and Italians.

 Today is the third and the last day of this initiative and there are some nice speakers planned for the day, but I am too tired to go.
 I guess that I am too old to stand for hours in queues, get pushed around with huge crowds and then listen to long debates, standing up...
 I will like to, but my body aches.